cosmos/cips/cips/cip-X.md

 `MsgSignArbitraryData` enables developers to sign arbitrary bytes that are valid only in an off-chain context.
 Here, `AppDomain` represents the application requesting off-chain message signing, while `signerAddress` is the account address of the  signer. `Data` consists of arbitrary bytes that can represent various forms of data, including text, files, or objects.
 The decision on how to deserialize, serialize, and interpret `Data` is left to the application developers, depending on their specific use case.
+It is important to note that some signers are not capable of signing arbitrary-length messages.

 Application developers have the discretion to determine how `Data` should be handled.
 This includes defining the serialization and deserialization processes and specifying the object that Data represents within their context.